vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_mcm_install.md

 9. Update the **default_admin_password** field with a suitable password

-14. Define the management_services in `config.yaml` appropriate to your Cloud Pak.
-Refer to the management services enablement defaults listed later in this document.
+14. Define the **management_services**  appropriate to your install

-15. Install the Cloud Pak Common Services.
+15. Start the isntallation (this can run for ~30-45min)

 ```
 docker run -t --net=host -e LICENSE=accept -v $(pwd):/installer/cluster:z -v /var/run:/var/run:z -v /etc/docker:/etc/docker:z --security-opt label:disable ibmcom/mcm-inception-amd64:3.2.3 install-with-openshift
 ```

-16. Connect to the MCM hub console using the `icp-console` information from the `config.yaml`
+16. Connect to the MCM hub console using the `icp-console` route defined in OCP.
+Use the `oc get routes -A` command to get the domain.
+You can access the MCM Console via a browser with the icp-console domain and the credenetials you specified in the config.yaml.